 ENGL 1313 and 1323 are required of all students.
-Students scoring below 18 on the English section of the ACT or below 40 on the TSWE will be required to take ENGL 1303 before enrolling in ENGL 1313.
+Students scoring below 18 on the English section of the ACT or below 480 on the SAT will be required to take ENGL 1303 before enrolling in ENGL 1313.
 Students with no available test scores will also be enrolled in ENGL 1303.

-The English and Professional Writing areas offer four programs: a liberal arts English major; teacher certification in Language Arts grades 4-8 and Languages Arts grades 8-12; an internship; and a professional writing specialization in creative writing, rhetoric, or technical writing.
+The English and Professional Writing areas offer five programs: a liberal arts English major; teacher certification in Language Arts grades 4-8 and Languages Arts grades 8-12; an internship; a professional writing specialization in creative writing, rhetoric, or technical writing; and a writing major.
 These courses are offered under the English rubric (ENGL) or the Writing rubric (WRIT).